 At the Orthopedic Group, patients can expect highly specialized treatment to satisfy all their foot care needs as well as the information and guidance necessary for long-term foot health.
-For more information, call us today or book an appointment online, if you are seeking Orthopedic Care.
+For more information, contact us today or book an appointment online, if you are seeking specialized orthopedic care.
 We have convenient locations to serve you at Leesburg VA, Lansdowne VA, and Stone Springs VA.

 Table of Contents:

 The role of a foot doctor is to help people with issues related to their feet or legs.
 Foot doctors are medical professionals who, as well as treating injuries, can treat complications associated with ongoing health conditions, such as diabetes.